fmrsabino/movies-db-android/README.md

 * Espresso (Android UI tests)

 ## Setup
 This application uses [The Movie DB API](https://www.themoviedb.org/documentation/api?language=en).
 You need to obtain an API key for the application before using it.
-Put your API key in [Constants.java](https://github.com/fmrsabino/movies-db-android/blob/master/app/src/main/java/fmrsabino/moviesdb/util/Constants.java)
+Create a file named `project-keys` with the following line `MOVIES_DB_API_KEY = "<YOUR_API_KEY>"`

-## MVP
+## MVP/MVI
-This project follows the Model-View-Presenter architecture.
-You can read more about it [here](https://github.com/ribot/android-guidelines/blob/master/architecture_guidelines/android_architecture.md).
+This project follows the Model-View-Presenter/Model-View-Intent architecture.
+You can read more about it [here](https://medium.com/@fmrsabino/an-approach-to-mvp-mvi-with-dagger-2-part-1-viewmodel-is-here-bdfc09c8732).

-I've used the Loaders provided by the Android SDK for the presenters because they survive configuration changes.
-You can read more about it [here](https://medium.com/google-developers/making-loading-data-on-android-lifecycle-aware-897e12760832#.c81zmpcjd).

-## Notes
-The `RxSchedulersOverrideRule` is from this [project](https://github.com/ribot/android-boilerplate/blob/master/app/src/test/java/uk/co/ribot/androidboilerplate/util/RxSchedulersOverrideRule.java).